 Vulnerability Strategy 12.
 Increased costs for property and liability insurance due to wildfire and larger storms Assist residents with building retrofits, vegetation control, and education regarding existing structures in order to reduce risk 13.
 Loss of marine life due to water quality and ocean acidification Advocate for the maintenance and improvement of coastal wastewater treatment facilities, including septic systems 14.
-Indigenous communities unable to access traditional resources and hold ceremonies or community events due to all climate hazards Advocate for a Tribal Liaison position at Lane County 15.
+Indigenous communities unable to access traditional resources and hold ceremonies or community events due to multiple climate hazards Advocate for a Tribal Liaison position at Lane County 15.
 Schools closed due to extreme heat and smoke Advocate for school districts throughout Lane County to upgrade infrastructure to maintain air quality in terms of both extreme heat and wildfire smoke 16.
 Transportation and transit times may increase due to higher demand from a larger population and disruptions from extreme events Advocate for and support public transportation infrastructure development along high use routes 17.
 Supply chain breakdowns and price increases due to disruptions particularly affecting construction of low-income and middle housing Advocate in economic development planning processes for regional and local production of building products (e.g. Cross Laminated Timber) 18.
-Lack of water access and yearly variation in snowpack Establish alternative water access and storage including backup systems in case of emergency 19.
-Loss of health coverage due to disruptions in employment Advocate at the Oregon Legislature for immediate access to free or low-cost medical providers through the Oregon Health Plan when employment is disrupted due to natural disasters 20.
+Lack of water access and supply due to reduced snowpack Advocate for the establishment of alternative water access and storage including backup systems in case of 19.
+Loss of health coverage due to disruptions in employment caused by multiple climate hazards Advocate at the Oregon Legislature for immediate access to free or low-cost medical providers through the Oregon Health Plan when employment is disrupted due to natural disasters 20.
 More injuries and deaths due to all climate hazards Advocate at the state level for local hazard mitigation plans to address climate change impacts.

 Vulnerability Strategy 21.
 Farming, ranching, and forestry threatened by drought, temperature variability, and wildfire Increase funding for local farming and self -sufficiency by increasing the connection between local farmers and the County 22.
-Exacerbates existing lack of emergency evacuation plans Develop comprehensive public engagement efforts to strengthen emergency evacuation plans and help residents have an emergency preparedness plan in place for themselves and their community
+Existing lack of emergency evacuation plans made worse due to multiple climate hazards Develop comprehensive public engagement efforts to strengthen emergency evacuation plans and help residents have an emergency preparedness plan in place for themselves and their community